cjfuller/envless/README.md

 outside the standard library.

 `envless` only works well when used in the script that you're using as an entrypoint.
-Importing another script that uses endless will end up executing that other script as the entrypoint, which is probably not what you want.
+Importing another script that uses envless will end up executing that other script as the entrypoint, which is probably not what you want.
 If you think you might need to import a script that uses envless, you can put the call to `envless.script_dependencies` inside an `if __name__ == "__main__":`